 According to Litslink, by 2025, 85% of enterprises are expected to use artificial intelligence agents, reflecting their shift from optional tools to essential business infrastructure.

 AI has brought a major change to how machines respond to the world by enabling them to perceive, reason, and act just like us.
 Many AI systems depend on the use of intelligent agents that act and make choices depending on their environment.
+The AI agents range from simple, rule-based programs to highly sophisticated systems that integrate perception, reasoning, and action capabilities, reflecting a broad spectrum of complexity and functionality.

 If you’ve ever asked yourself, “What are different types of AI agents?”—you’re definitely not alone.
 At Dextralabs, Let’s discuss types of AI agents with diagrams and examples, so you can make smarter, more informed decisions for your team and your organization.